How to obtain rights to your content through UGC Rights

 In this article, we will cover:

 Once you have created a TINT and added content via your feeds, you can start requesting the rights to the content in your feeds.
-Our UGC Rights feature allows you to get the legal rights to any UGC (user-generated content) with just a few clicks!
+Our UGC Rights feature allows you to get legal rights to any UGC (user-generated content) with just a few clicks!
 After the rights are granted by the post author, you can download the image directly within TINT via our UGC studio.

 Currently, UGC Rights is only available with Instagram and Twitter and we will be looking to add more social media platforms in the future.